brunodpoliveira/OSFTest/README.md

 - This project uses Clean Code principles and appropriate design patterns.
 - This is an MVP (Minimum Viable Product) designed for demonstration purposes.
-- It uses an in-memory H2 database instead of PostgreSQL for simplicity.
+- It uses an in-memory H2 database by default for simplicity.
+- PostgreSQL configuration is provided but commented out, demonstrating how to set up a production-ready database.
 - Kafka integration is demonstrated in the code but not active in the MVP for ease of setup and running.

 For any questions or issues, please open an issue in the GitHub repository.